What is a Load Break Switch – A Complete Guide

 A load break switch is a protective device used in electrical installation to make and break load currents.
 It ensures that electrical equipment functions smoothly.
 It is very cheap, safe, acts as protection for transformers, and very easy to switch on and off.

 A load break switch is very important in an electrical system, not just for industries, but also for domestic applications.
 Circuit breakers as well are important as they regulate load fault.
-Elecspare, as a top-rated company amongst the high voltage circuit breaker and load break switch manufacturers make quality switchgear components that can be trusted to guide against load current and load fault issues in your electrical system.
+Elecspare, as a top-rated company amongst the high voltage circuit breaker and load break switch manufacturers makes quality switchgear components that can be trusted to guide against load current and load fault issues in your electrical system.